brunoherbelin/vimix/docs/README.md

     cmake --build .

 This will create the directory 'vimix-build', configure the program for build, and compile vimix.
-If successful, the compilation will have produced the executable `vimix` in the `src` directory.
+If successful, the compilation will end with:
-You can run vimix with `./src/vimix` :

      ...
+     [100%] Linking CXX executable vimix
      [100%] Built target vimix

+You can run vimix from your `vimix-build` directory with this command:

-     ./src/vimix
+    __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia DISPLAY=:0 ./src/vimix

+## Install

+To install vimix in your system:

+    sudo cmake --install .

+Vimix is now installed and can be launched from the list of apps or with this command:

+    launch_vimix.sh

 ## Update clone and re-compile